ignacyklimont/Interactive_Game/README.md

+### Python 3.10

-Interactive Tic-Tac-Toe
+# Tic-Tac-Toe Game

 Interactive Tic-Tac-Toe game designed in Python.

-Based on commands inserted by user.
+Operated by commands inserted by user.
 The cells are constantly updated according to the moves.
 The outcome of the game is either the win of X, O or draw.

-Enjoy!